neoforged/Documentation/docs/entities/index.md

     // How often update packets are sent for this entity, in once every x ticks.
 This is set to higher values
     // for entities that have predictable movement patterns, for example projectiles.
 Defaults to 3.
     .updateInterval(10)
     // Build the entity type.
-The parameter is a string used for datafixing; mods generally
-    // do not utilize this and can safely pass null here instead.
-    .build(null)
+The parameter should be the same as the entity id.
+    .build("my_entity")
 );
 ```